boot2podman/boot2podman/README.md

 We can install `crio`/`crictl` and `k3s`/`kubectl` by [building from source code](building_kubernetes.md).

+To include Kubernetes support, please use `boot2podman-kubernetes.iso`.

+Start the server and agent with: `sudo /usr/local/etc/init.d/k3s start`

 ## Containers

 It is also possible to run the build commands (detailed above) using [containers](containers/containers.md).